davept/react-formwork/readme.md

 #### Using:

-1) Install from npm:
+* Install from npm:

 `npm install --save react-formwork`

-2) Import:
+* Import:

-`import Formwork from './formwork'`
+`import Formwork from 'react-formwork'`

-3) Wrap a form component with the Formwork HoC:
+* Wrap a form component with the Formwork HoC:
 ```
 class MyForm extends Component {
     render() {